 Converting visitors into loyal customers is how you’re going to grow your businesses, and it’s something that needs to be in the forefront of your mind as you design your website, interact with customers and come up with a solid marketing strategy.

 Here’s how you can increase conversions while marketing your ecommerce site:

-Minimize your website loading time.
+Minimise your website loading time.
 More than half your visitors will leave your website if it takes longer than three seconds to load.
-Prevent this from happening by optimizing your site for speed.
+Prevent this from happening by optimising your site for speed.

 You already have a successful offline business that is earning customers.
 This can be a useful level in helping to drive traffic to your online business as well.
 When you’re combining online and offline marketing efforts, it’s important to make sure your graphics and messaging are consistent, so your campaign does not come across as disjointed.